Flight-Free-UK/flight_free_uk_website/source/posts/dejemos-los-pies-sobre-la-tierra.html.markdown

 ##### It's actually very hard to make the argument that no-one should fly inside Perú, and we don't try to deny it.

 A large part of Perú is mountainous and, unlike Switzerland, doesn’t have drilled tunnels through the mountains.
 The mountain pass on the central highway reaches 4,818m (15,807 feet) and is subject to frequent closures because of snow.

 The eight-hour, 420-km drive from Lima to Huancayo (the capital of the Central Andes region) can be extended to 12 hours or several days in bad weather, yet could be achieved with a 45-minute flight of less than 200 km.
 It's almost certain that if you fly, you emit less carbon than you would by driving a private vehicle.

 Even taking a bus can represent similar carbon consumption to flying, in part because most of the buses used in Perú are badly maintained and well past the end of their useful life.

 Furthermore, travelling by road in Perú is really dangerous.
 Most mountain roads are completely inadequate to their purpose and thousands of people die every year, many of them as a result of buses falling off a high cliff.
 Drivers spend far too long at the wheel and sleep deprivation is compounded by oxygen deprivation on the high mountain passes.
 There are reputable bus lines between major centres, with well-maintained buses and drivers who respect the safety norms.
 But that's not the day-to-day experience of the average rural Peruvian.

 Our response to that is to promote what we call "travel with dignity".
-If we're going to ask people to consider alternatives to flying, we have to have alternatives which are comfortable, safe and environmentally sound, and available to more than just a small part of the population; it should be the norm.
+If we're going to ask people to consider alternatives to flying, we have to have alternatives which are comfortable, safe and environmentally sound, and available to more than just a small part of the population.
 This cannot be achieved solely through individual action; it requires the involvement of both government and the transport industry.

-#### The improvement in the Peruvian economy over the past 20 years has been reflected in a constant increase in the number of Peruvians who take domestic flights.
+### The improvement in the Peruvian economy over the past 20 years has been reflected in a constant increase in the number of Peruvians who take domestic flights.

 Even so, half of the population has never flown, and much of the rest fly only very occasionally.
 That's not a political or environmental decision, it's a purely economic decision, and reflects the enormous gap between rich and poor in the country.

-> "Half of the population has never flown, and much of the rest fly only very occasionally.
-It's a purely economic decision, and reflects the enormous gap between rich and poor in the country."

 For decades, the entire continent of Latin America has been at the top of world inequality measures.
 Economic inequality means inequality in energy consumption and carbon emissions, too.
 The "average" Peruvian is not high on the list of carbon emitters, which gives the not-so-average Peruvians – the ones whose budget or employment allows them to fly many times per year – a convenient excuse for not worrying about their own carbon footprint.

-If there is one thing we could achieve from the Flight Free movement, I would hope it would be to convince these privileged members of Peruvian society that their individual lifestyle choices cannot be justified by the involuntary poverty of the majority of the population.
+### If there is one thing we could achieve from the Flight Free movement, I would hope it would be to convince these privileged members of Peruvian society that their individual lifestyle choices cannot be justified by the involuntary poverty of the majority of the population.

-#### I hope the Flight Free movement will have an impact in Latin America.

-For better or worse the pandemia-related lockdown has shown many people that flying is not as necessary as they thought it was.
-And, if they thought about it, they might conclude that intercontinental travel presents some pretty serious potential health risks, on top of being a contributor to the climate emergency.
+For better or worse, the pandemic-related lockdown has shown many people that flying is not as necessary as they thought it was.

+##### And, if they thought about it, they might conclude that intercontinental travel presents some pretty serious risks, top of which is being a contributor to the climate emergency.